 Your age, your profession are not what is important -

-The Olmalaika Home, located in Sekenani, Kenya, provides a safe home and education for young girls of the Maasai tribe who are at risk of Female Genital Mutilation (FGM) and/or childhood marriage.
+The Olmalaika Home, located in Sekenani, Kenya, provides a safe home and education for young girls who are at risk of Female Genital Mutilation (FGM) and/or child marriage.
 FGM is internationally recognized as a violation of the human rights of girls and women, and it is illegal in Kenya.
 However, in many tribes it is a social convention and is considered a way to prepare a girl for adulthood and marriage.
 It is mostly carried out on girls between the ages of 7 and 15.